Draconov/gba-media-maker/README.md

 GBA Video Maker.exe
 ```

-No installer, Python runtime, administrator access, or devkitARM installation is needed.
-Official portable packages place a pinned Windows x64 `ffmpeg.exe` beside the application.
-The application does not download or update executables at runtime.
+No installer, Python runtime, administrator access, or devkitARM installation is required.
+Official portable packages place a pinned Windows x64 `ffmpeg.exe` beside the application, and the app does not download or update executables at runtime.

 > [!NOTE]
 > Windows may warn about an unsigned executable.
 Building from source or signing release binaries is the reliable way to establish publisher trust.

 ## Web app

-The standalone browser edition lives entirely under [`website/`](website/).
-It uses the same embedded `assets/player_stub.bin` as the desktop converter, so generated ROMs share the same playback engine and menu.
+The standalone browser edition lives under [`website/`](website/) and uses the same embedded `assets/player_stub.bin` as the desktop converter, so both editions generate ROMs with the same playback engine.

-The web edition now mirrors the Windows application's conversion workflow:

-- Quality presets, custom mode, size estimates, and the 32 MiB optimizer
-- Single ROM, menu, playlist, and separate-ROM ZIP outputs
-- Automatic and manually configured long-video splitting
-- Adjustable 1–32 MiB split target, `MM:SS` duration caps, chapter-aware cuts, part title screens, and numbered-ROM ZIP manifests
-- Interrupted split recovery in IndexedDB; reselecting the same source video continues after completed parts
-- `Part N of approximately M` and source-position progress
-- Frame rate, framing, palette, dithering, compression, audio channel, volume, normalization, limiter, trimming, speed, looping, seek step, and SRAM resume
-- Project save/open with source-file relinking, project defaults, per-clip overrides, clip reordering, a selected-clip timeline, GBA-font title preview, and audio preview
-- Menu-design parity with the desktop app, including live preview, UI and outline colours, built-in static/animated backgrounds, and custom image/GIF backgrounds
+The web edition supports the same main conversion workflow, including output modes, quality controls, long-video splitting, title cards, project save/open, menu design, audio preview, and Extreme optimization controls.

-Browser processing is local: selected videos are copied into FFmpeg's in-browser filesystem and are not uploaded to a project server.
-Browser security does not allow a saved project to silently reopen local files, so the web app relinks them by filename after the user selects them again.
+Browser processing is local.
+Selected videos are copied into FFmpeg's in-browser filesystem and are not uploaded to a project server.
+Browser security does not allow a saved project to silently reopen local files, so source files must be selected again and are relinked by filename.

 ### Run the website locally

-Install Node.js, then:

 ```bash
 cd website